-When the Civil War broke out in 1861, young men in every state, North and South, heeded the call for volunteers.
+When the Civil War broke out in 1861, young men across the country heeded the call for volunteers.
 Twenty-four-year-old Reese Henderson of Marysville, Ohio, was one of those volunteers.

 Reese left behind the love of his life, Mary, and became one of the nearly 320,000 Ohioans who served in the Union army.
 Those young men from Ohio made up one-fifth of the Union soldiers in the Battle of Shiloh in April 1862, one of the bloodiest battles of the Civil War.